Subject Matter

 Such notification shall include:

-b) the expected duration of the situation;
+b) The expected duration of the situation.

-c) the measures taken to mitigate the impact of the force majeure.
+c) The measures taken to mitigate the impact of the force majeure.

-In the event of termination of the agreement, personal data shall be deleted within a reasonable period in accordance with the GDPR.
+Upon termination of the agreement, personal data shall be deleted within a reasonable period of time in accordance with the GDPR.

 5. Limitations

-6. Obligation to Mitigate Damage
+6. Duty to Mitigate

-Both parties undertake to take all reasonable measures within their capabilities to mitigate the consequences of force majeure.
+Both parties undertake to take reasonable measures within their capabilities to mitigate the consequences of force majeure.

-Any costs arising from such measures shall be borne by each party individually, unless otherwise agreed in writing.
+Costs arising from such measures shall be borne by each party individually, unless otherwise agreed in writing.

 Article 8 – Communication